GideonLeGrange/mikrotik-java/README.md

 ApiConnection con = ApiConnection.connectTLS("10.0.1.1"); // connect to router using TLS
 ```

+#### Notes about TLS:
-Currently only anonymous TLS is supported, not certificates.
+* Currently only anonymous TLS is supported, not certificates.
+* There is a compatibility problem between the current versions of RouterOS supporting API over TLS and the Java Cryptography Extension (JCE) in Java 7 and earlier.
+TLS encryption works in Java 8 and later.
+For more information, feel free to contact me.

 In following examples the connection, login and disconnection code will not be repeated.